 St. Paul’s Church was the first Protestant Church in Canada built in 1749.
 Take a look inside to find the piece of metal that was lodged in the church’s wall.
 It’s a piece of shrapnel that was blasted into the church when two ships collided in Halifax Harbor causing the Explosion of 1917.
 It was the largest munitions explosion in the world at that time.

 10. Maritime Museum of the Atlantic

 Continue your walk along Lower Water Street and you’ll end up at the Maritime Museum of the Atlantic.
 Nova Scotia’s rich historic maritime past is remembered as well as it houses a permanent Titantic exhibit.

-Cruising to New England: Read about what to do in Bar Harbor, Maine
+Cruising New England: What to Do in Bar Harbor, Maine

 Save for Later!